 In this post, we will show you how you can make your USB or External Hard Drive perform faster in Windows 10/8/7, by tweaking a setting in Device Properties.
 This will increase your USB Data Transfer speed.
 Mind you, the performance improvement may or may not be noticeable at all.
 You will have to see how it works for your external media.

 Make USB or External Hard Drive perform faster

 Plug in your USB or external hard drive to your Windows computer.
 Open This PC folder, right-click on the device and select Properties.

 Next, select the Hardware tab.
-Here, select the storage media which you want to make faster, and then click on Properties button.
+Here, select the storage media which you want to make faster, and then click on the Properties button.

 USB Quick removal vs. Better performance